ErpNetDocs/tech/modules/logistics/wms/wms-worker/move.md

 - **Move by Location**
   - Activates the Location field
 - **Move by LUN**
-  - Activates the LUN field (accepts active LogisticUnits.SerialCode)
+  - Activates the LUN field
   - The system validates that the LUN exists and has availability in the current warehouse

 ![Radio-buttons](pictures/radio-buttons.png)